josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     - Either keep the default Site name, or provide one that is globally unique, and then choose a Site Location.

+    - Enter Weather API information

-    - Finally, enter the ML API Primary key (we got that from Azure databricks Notebook #3, remember?) and Weather API information.
+    - Finally, enter the ML URL.
+We got that from Azure databricks Notebook #3, remember?
+If you cleaned your resources at the end of this Notebook #3, you will need to re-run it and keep that web service running to get its associated URL.

     ![Fields on the Deploy to Azure page are populated with the previously copied information.](media/azure-deployment-form.png 'Deploy to Azure page')